mmccar26/KAL_Iceland_2020_Experiment/README.md

 # KAL_Iceland_2020_Manuscript

-Data and scripts for manuscript entitled "Vegetation structure modulates ecosystem and community responses to insect subsidies in a subarctic grassland."
+Data and scripts for manuscript entitled "Vegetation structure modulates ecosystem and community responses to spatial subsidies."

 Authors: Matthew A. McCary, Randall D. Jackson, and Claudio Gratton